mskcc/ACCESS-Pipeline/README.md

 Note that there are several requirements when running on your own data:
 1. The fields that are found in the sample manifest should matched with the examples in `test/test_data`
 2. The sample ID's in the manifest must be matched somewhere in the fastq file names fom the `-d` data folder
+3. The sample ID's in the manifest must be matched somewhere in the path to the SampleSheet.csv files
-3. The `SAMPLE_CLASS` column of the manifest must consist of the values either "Tumor" or "Normal"
+4. The `SAMPLE_CLASS` column of the manifest must consist of the values either "Tumor" or "Normal"
-4. Each "Tumor" sample must have at least one associated "Normal" sample
+5. Each "Tumor" sample must have at least one associated "Normal" sample
-5. Each sample folder in the `-d` data folder must have three files that match the following:
+6. Each sample folder in the `-d` data folder must have these three files:
 ```
 '_R1_001.fastq.gz'
 '_R2_001.fastq.gz'